Skip to content

 • Master Development Plans (PAD)

-The PADs, strategic urban planning tools at the regional level, are frozen.
-No new PAD can be adopted or amended.
+The PADs, strategic urban planning tools at the regional level, were frozen.
+No new PAD could be adopted or amended.
+The new government can now unblock them.

 • Strategic regional public contracts

-Major regional public contracts for large-scale infrastructure and development are postponed for lack of a fully empowered government.
+Major regional public contracts for large-scale infrastructure and development were postponed for lack of a fully empowered government.
+The new government can now launch them, including Neo (Heysel).

 • Regional-scope urban planning permits

-Urban planning permits for projects of regional scope -- large complexes, public facilities, strategic mixed-use projects -- are awaiting decisions.
+Urban planning permits for projects of regional scope -- large complexes, public facilities, strategic mixed-use projects -- were awaiting decisions.
+The new government has announced the simplification of urban planning procedures.

 What continues